Y2not2nd/ML-Credit-Card-Fraud-Detector/README.md

 ![Architecture diagram](MLflow.png)

+## Overview

+This project implements an end-to-end credit card fraud detection system designed to behave like a real machine learning service rather than a standalone model or notebook.

+It covers the full lifecycle of an ML system, from data preparation and classification, through experiment tracking and model serving, to observability and operational constraints.
+While the system runs locally, the design choices mirror production environments closely, making it a practical foundation for cloud-native deployments.

+The emphasis is on how data, models, APIs, and monitoring work together as a system, not just on achieving a particular accuracy score.

+---

 ## Tech stack

 This project is built using the following technologies:

 * **Python 3.10**
-  Used for data preparation, model training, evaluation, and serving.
+  Used for data preparation, feature handling, model training, evaluation, and serving logic.

 * **scikit-learn**
   Used to train a binary classification model for fraud detection.

-* **pandas & NumPy**
+* **pandas and NumPy**
-  Used for data manipulation, preprocessing, and feature handling.
+  Used for data manipulation, preprocessing, transformation, and batch handling.

 * **MLflow**
-  Used to track experiments, parameters, metrics, and model artifacts during training.
+  Used to track experiments, parameters, metrics, and model artifacts, enabling reproducibility and traceability across training runs.

 * **BentoML**
-  Used to package the trained model and serve it as a production-style HTTP inference service.
+  Used to package the trained model and expose it as a production-style HTTP inference service with defined request and response schemas.

 * **Streamlit**
-  Used as a lightweight UI to upload CSV files and run batch predictions locally.
+  Used as a lightweight user interface to upload CSV files and trigger batch predictions.

 * **Prometheus**
-  Used to scrape and store inference-level metrics from the BentoML service.
+  Used to scrape inference-level metrics directly from the BentoML service.

 * **Grafana**
-  Used to visualise request rates, latency, and service behaviour over time.
+  Used to visualise traffic patterns, latency, and service behaviour over time.

 ---

 ## Why I built this

-I didn’t want to build another fraud detection notebook that trains a model once and stops there.

-Fraud detection is interesting not because the classification problem is novel, but because **how the model is trained, deployed, observed, and interacted with** matters just as much as accuracy.

-This project focuses on the **operational reality of machine learning**, not just the modelling step.
-In real systems, models:

-* receive data in batches and streams
-* need to be served behind APIs
-* must be observable when things go wrong
-* must handle scale and payload limits
-* are evaluated continuously, not once

-The goal here was to build something that behaves like a real ML service, even when running locally.
+This project started as a learning-focused exercise alongside ML and MLOps coursework.

+The goal was to understand the full machine learning lifecycle in practice, not just how to train a model, but how data is collected and transformed, how models are evaluated and optimised, how they are deployed and served, and how operational concerns like scaling, governance, data protection, and access control come into play once a model is running.

+Rather than treating these topics independently, the intent was to see how they connect end to end.
+How design decisions made early in data preparation affect model behaviour later, how models behave once exposed behind APIs, and how observability and reliability become just as important as predictive performance.

+Building the system locally made it possible to explore these ideas in a controlled environment, while still structuring the project as if it were intended for production use.

+This approach naturally led to building the project end to end and evolving it step by step, focusing on system behaviour, constraints, and trade-offs rather than isolated modelling tasks.

+I’ve since applied the same principles to a fully end-to-end implementation on AWS, incorporating cloud-native infrastructure, managed services, security controls, and scalable deployment patterns.
+This local project serves as the conceptual and architectural foundation for that work, keeping the core ML and MLOps ideas clear before introducing cloud complexity.

 ---

-## What this project is doing
+## What this project does

-At a high level, this project builds a **binary fraud detection system** that can score large batches of credit card transactions through an API.
+At a high level, this project builds a **binary fraud detection system** capable of scoring large batches of credit card transactions through an API.

-The flow looks like this:
+The overall flow is:

-1. A historical credit card dataset is prepared and split into train and test sets
+1. A historical credit card transaction dataset is prepared and split into training and test sets
-2. A binary classifier is trained and evaluated
+2. A binary classification model is trained and evaluated
-3. Experiments and metrics are tracked using MLflow
+3. Experiments, parameters, and metrics are tracked using MLflow
-4. The trained model is registered and served using BentoML
+4. The trained model is registered and packaged using BentoML
 5. A user uploads a CSV file through a UI
 6. The data is sent to the BentoML service for inference
 7. Fraud probabilities are returned and displayed
 8. Inference traffic and latency are monitored via Prometheus and Grafana

-The emphasis is not just on prediction, but on **end-to-end behaviour**.
+The focus is not just on producing predictions, but on how the system behaves end to end under realistic usage patterns.

 ---

-## Why batch inference and not single requests
+## Why batch inference

-Fraud detection systems often need to score **large volumes of transactions**:
+Fraud detection systems commonly need to score **large volumes of transactions**, for example:

 * historical backfills
 * delayed processing
 * investigations
 * audits

-Serving only single-row predictions hides real-world constraints such as payload size, memory usage, and request latency under load.
+Serving only single-row predictions hides real-world constraints such as payload size, memory usage, request latency, and service saturation under load.

-This project intentionally supports batch inference to surface those constraints early, rather than pretending they don’t exist.
+This project intentionally supports batch inference so those constraints are visible early.
+It makes performance, resource usage, and latency trade-offs explicit rather than abstract.

 ---